-If a Mario Bava movie married a Dario Argento film, and then shacked up in Hammer Studios the result would most likely look a lot like Crimson Peak.
+If a Mario Bava movie married a Dario Argento film and then shacked up in Hammer Studios the result would have most likely looked a lot like Crimson Peak.
 For those that have seen writer/director Guillermo del Toro Spanish films they will not be surprised by this latest entry, but for those that have only seen his American offerings may find this one bit unexpected.
-There are no big action set pieces or rousing heroes, but instead we have dark hallways, darker secrets, and of course ghosts.
+There are no big action set pieces or rousing heroes but instead we have dark hallways, darker secrets, and of course ghosts.

 When Edith’s father dies, under rather mysterious circumstances, she marries Thomas and moves back to England with him.
 Waiting for her is Lucille Sharpe (Jessica Chastain), Thomas’s ever devoted sister and Mrs. Danvers stand-in.
 Fresh love really puts on the reality blinders as Edith seems totally cool with living in the middle of nowhere with her husband and disturbing sister, and a manor house that has no roof, and is slowly sinking into the clay soil.